E-Simiyu/Wiki-API/README.md

 # Wiki-API
-Simple API that fetches data from the mongodb server and perfomes all the REST API functions.
+Simple API that fetches data from the mongodb database and perfomes all the REST API functions.